huawei-openlab/oct/tools/bundleValidator/README.md

 #Development design
 ##One spec struct, one validate function
-The validation work is done by .go files in the `libspec` directory.
+The validation work is done by .go files in the `lib` directory.
 These .go files follows the .go files in [specs](https://github.com/opencontainers/specs) closely in order to make the validation clearly, for example, here is the 'Spec' struct: